 Bittersweet Ending: Again, all three major story arcs.
 The world is saved, but at a very high price.
 Here's the breakdown...

-Jumi Arc: The Jumi are alive and can cry healing tears again, but Alexandrite is probably a permanent exile from the Jeweled City and there's nothing to say that the Jumi won't be hunted to extinction a second time.
+Jumi Arc: The Jumi are alive and can cry healing tears again, but Alexandra is going to be exiled from the Jeweled City for a damned long time if not permanently, and there's nothing to say that the Jumi won't be hunted to extinction a second time.